tomjoht/tomjoht.github.io/_posts/2016/3/2016-03-27-rest-api-workshop-recording-sacramento-stc.md

 >
 >In addition to covering technical strategies for documenting REST APIs, we'll also talk generally about the job market for developer documentation, the skills in demand, and challenges in working in developer environments.

+## Future API doc workshop opportunities

-I'll be giving this workshop again at the STC Summit in Anaheim this year.
-You can read the [STC pre-conference workshop description here](http://technicalcommunicationsummit2016.sched.org/event/5o4O).
+I'll be giving this REST API documentation workshop again at the STC Summit in Anaheim this year.
+You can read my [STC pre-conference workshop here](http://technicalcommunicationsummit2016.sched.org/event/5o4O).
+There are still a few more spots for attendees.

-{site.data.alerts.ad}}Want to go online with your user manuals?
+{{site.data.alerts.ad}}Want to go online with your user manuals?
 Good online documentation tool is a must &mdash; ensure efficient teamwork, offer multiple input and output formats, work on all platforms.
 ClickHelp is a modern web-based documentation tool &mdash; learn more at <a href="http://bit.ly/clickhelp">clickhelp.co</a>.{{site.data.alerts.end}}